stefuiii/tp/docs/DeveloperGuide.md

 **MSS**

-1. User requests to delete a contact by phone number
+1. User requests to delete a contact by name.
-2. FastCard looks for the contact with that phone number
+2. FastCard finds the contact with that name.
-3. FastCard deletes the contact
+3. FastCard deletes the contact.

     Use case ends.

 **Extensions**

 * 2a.
-The given index is invalid.
+More than one contact is found with that specific name.

     * 2a1.
+FastCard lists the matching contacts.
+    * 2a2.
+User requests to delete one of the listed contacts by index.
+    * 2a3.
+FastCard deletes the contact.

+      Use case ends.

+* 2b.
+No contact has the provided name.

+    * 2b1.
+FastCard shows an error message.

+      Use case resumes at step 1.

+* 2c.
+The provided index does not exist in the displayed list.

+    * 2c1.
 FastCard shows an error message.

       Use case resumes at step 1.